attilammagyar/jp-flashcards/README.md

 **Note**: even when some cards are selected to be focused on, a card from the whole deck will be shown from time to time.

+**Note**: click on the focus group length in the statistics at the upper right corner to list all the focused cards.

 Browser compatibility
 ---------------------